-There is a traditional New Year festival celebrated in most of the states around India.
-This differs on the state region and traditions.
-Just like the official new year celebrations happens on January 1st of the New Year, even various regions in India celebrates their traditional New Year on different days of the calender year.
-This is done as per astronomical movements and the date for traditional New Year is set for the year.
+There is a traditional New Year festival celebrated in most of the states of India.
+The way this festival is celebrated differs depending on the state, regions and traditions.
+Just as the official new year is celebrated on January 1st of every year, similarly even various regions in India celebrates traditional New Year on different days of the calendar year.
+The date for the traditional New Year is set as per astronomical movements.

-Similarly, in the state of Maharashtra, they celebrate the advent of Spring season which is also known as the harvest season in great merriment.
-This is the time of enjoyment and unstoppable happiness that the people of Maharashtra enjoy.
-It signifies the wishes for prosperity among the people, to be fulfilled.
+The state of Maharashtra celebrates the advent of the Spring season which is also known as the harvesting season in very high spirits.
+This is the time when the people of Maharashtra celebrate.
+It signifies the fulfillment of the wishes for prosperity among the people.
 It also signifies greater dreams of harvest and prosperity to be achieved.

 History of the Gudi Padwa in Maharashtra

-Every second or moment on this day is very auspicious to the people who are celebrating this festival or observing the auspicious time.
-It is very important as it is the day from the 3 most important days within a Hindu calendar.
+Every second of this day is very auspicious to the people who are celebrating this festival or observing the auspicious time.
+It is one of the three most important days within the Hindu calendar.

 When it is Gudi Padwa in Maharashtra celebrated?

 This is a very special day for the Hindus of Maharashtra.
-They wake up early in the morning so that they can perform the rituals and happiness.
-The very first rituals is to wash the front floor of their homes.
-They then draw a colorful design and decorate with flower petals and small cakes of cow dung.
+They wake up early in the morning so that they can perform the rituals happily.
+The very first ritual is to wash the front floor of their homes.
+They then draw colorful designs and then they decorate the designs with flower petals and small cakes of cow dung.

 In villages, some people at times even use water mixed with cow dung for washing the yard as they have crude soil outside the front yard.
 The vibrant colors in the beautifully drawn ‘rangolis’ is a great sight.
 Many onlookers take pictures of different types of Rangolis.